 An example of the price increase of hard disks is this WD 2TB disk on e-buyer at £211 pounds currently.
 (Anecdotally, this drive was previously available two weeks ago at just over £50, a 400% increase!).
 I brought a pair of these Samsung HD204UI disks last month from Scan for £46.99 a piece, these are now £125 each, a 266% increase.

-Given that the increase in hard disk prices has been quite sudden, and dramatic (and may yet continue), perhaps as we see the cost differential between solid-state and hard-disk is reduced the value of the difference between the two systems is increased.
+Given that the increase in hard disk prices has been quite sudden, and dramatic (and may yet continue), perhaps as we see the cost differential between solid-state and hard-disk is reduced the value of the performance difference between the two systems is increased.
 This makes it easier to see the performance benefits as a substantial improvement, rather than a significant cost.

 Perhaps this could be the point at which the threshold is reached for the transition from the old hard-disk media to the newer, more rapid SSD platform start to occur, especially for single-disk platforms such as laptops, and netbooks, and the ultrabook (where an SSD is a necessity to meet Intel’s ultrabook requirements).